iot-home-control/system-backend/readme.md

 You must have installed at least:
 - python3.7
 - python3-venv
-- a database sqlite, mariadb or postgresql (we recommend the latter one)
+- a database supported by SQLAlchemy which also supports the JSON datatype.
+We recommend PostgreSQL.
-- a mqtt message queue e.g. mosquitto
+- a MQTT message queue e.g. mosquitto
 - a webserver, which can handle websockets (we recommend nginx)

-Optionally, you can install additionally:
+Optionally, you can also install:
 - grafana

 For authentication you need a valid TLS setup.

-We will assume that the Home-Control is installed in /opt/home-control
+We will assume that the Home Control is installed in /opt/home-control

 Unpack the release file to /opt/home-control/system-backend